Rizaaal/blog_personale/readme.txt

-i'm only working on the index.html amt later gohugo.io will be used for static page generation
+i'm only working on the index.html atm later gohugo.io will be used for static page generation

 TO DO: